ritvikbhatia/Shopping-Cart/README.md

-A simple shopping cart Application .
+A simple shopping cart Application with react .

 ## Available Scripts